CoderDennis/fixby-elixir/README.md

 FIXBY comments that raise after a given version of Elixir.

-This is basically a copy of https://github.com/henrik/fixme-elixir, which raisesafter a certain date.
+This is basically a copy of https://github.com/henrik/fixme-elixir, which raises after a certain date.

     defmodule MyCode do
       import FIXBY